 ELIGIBILITY FOR SERVICES

-- Services are available to full-time undergraduate and graduate matriculated students.
-Part-time students may be seen for consultation, referral and crisis intervention.
+- Services are available to full-time undergraduate and graduate enrolled students.
+Part-time students may be seen for consultation, referral and crisis intervention, but they are not eligible for on going sessions.

-- Students who receive counseling services at CPS are typically not eligible for concurrent or subsequent employment or training experiences in CPS.
+- Students who receive current counseling services at CPS may not be eligible for concurrent or on going employment or training experiences in CPS.

 - If CPS is not able to provide you with counseling services, we will provide you with a referral to a provider off-campus.
 Students deemed appropriate for CPS care are eligible for short term counseling.